-- 21. Some comments on the principles used to derive the Solvency and Funding Targets for different bodies in the Fund are set out below. - Tax-raising Scheduled Bodies and certain other bodies where a Scheme Employer of sound covenant has agreed to subsume its assets and liabilities following the exit of the Employer from the Fund
+- 21. Some comments on the principles used to derive the Solvency and Funding Targets for different bodies in the Fund are set out below. - Tax-raising Scheduled Bodies

-The Administering Authority will adopt a general approach in this regard of assuming indefinite investment in a broad range of assets of higher risk than low risk assets for Scheduled Bodies and certain other bodies which are long term in nature.
+For tax raising scheduled bodies, other scheduled bodies of sound covenant, and certain other bodies where a Scheme Employer of sound covenant has agreed to subsume its assets and liabilities following the exit of the Employer from the Fund the Administering Authority will adopt a general approach in this regard of assuming indefinite investment in a broad range of assets of higher risk than low risk assets.
 This is known as the Scheduled Body/Subsumption Funding Target.